Should I risk it?

 My dad used to frequently tell me that I was notoriously "too big for my own britches"...
 I had no idea or concept that I couldn't do absolutely anything that anyone else around me could do.
 It didn't matter how little I was, or how uneducated, or inexperienced I may have been.
 I remember one time he let me play on our church competitive softball team with all the dads.
 I was seven.
 Honestly, kudos to him for empowering me (that's a major testament to the kind of man he is)... but my mind couldn't fathom why on earth they thought they should move up-field for me when it came time for me to go to bat.
 I was under the impression that I could do whatever my Dad did!
 I was fully expecting to hit a home run.
 I didn't.
 But I did get myself on base a few times!

-Although everyone has to learn by trial and error, but God’s intent was never for us to stop taking risks at the first sight of difficulty.
+Although everyone has to learn by trial and error, God’s intent was never for us to stop taking risks.
 The goal is always for us to learn and grow, not quit altogether.
 So my hope is really for us to re-frame how we see failure.
 To not see failure as an ending or an identity, but as something much more positive...
 Every failure is an opportunity to build strength and improve, like dumbbell for building muscle.

 Think of it as an exercise in learning the KIND of risks that pay off, and how to avoid the ones that were, as Dave Ramsey says, "stupid tax."